Cookbook Behind the Scenes + Call for Reviews!

 For this of course, we wouldn’t be able to be in front of and behind the camera at the same time.
 By the time September rolled around, we were TIRED.
 So we rather gleefully looked forward to having a break from worrying about capturing the right shots and lighting.

-We spent three days with Christine Han and her photography assistant Alex!
+We spent three days with Christine Han and her photography assistant Alex Medina!
 There was actual hair braiding, lots of laughs, and pauses for snacks and meals.
 Christine did a great job keeping us all loose and making sure to capture our best angles!

 We had a few different shooting locations.
 First, we did some cooking at Sarah’s apartment.
 You’ll see a photo of all four of us cooking from this day on the back cover of the book.